-Rachel joined the Walla Walla Union-Bulletin as a reporter in 2013, and covers the outlying areas of the Walla Walla Valley, including Garfield and Columbia Counties.
+Rachel joined the Walla Walla Union-Bulletin as a reporter in January 2013, and covers the outlying areas of the Walla Walla Valley, including Garfield and Columbia Counties.
 She was previously a freelance reporter for the paper, covering immigration issues and policy, as well as local news and events.

 Originally from Seattle, Rachel moved to Walla Walla to attend Whitman College, and graduated in May 2013 with a degree in politics and environmental studies.
 She began her journalism career at Whitman in 2009, working as a news reporter for the college's weekly paper, The Pioneer, and eventually became editor-in-chief her senior year.

 In her free time, she enjoys reading just about anything she can get her hands on, and learning more about coding and digital journalism skills.

 DAYTON — It’ll be nothing but blues at Mace Mead Works Friday night when “American Boogie Man” Jimmy Lloyd Rea and the Switchmasters take the stage.

 DAYTON — After four years with the district, Dayton High School Principal Andrew Maheras is stepping down to take a vice principal job in Goldendale.

 POMEROY — After longtime Garfield County Commissioner Dean Burton announced his retirement this spring, five hopefuls filed candidate papers to fill his seat.

 DAYTON — Three hopefuls, one a write-in candidate, seek to fill the District 3 Columbia County Commission seat held by long-serving Commissioner Chuck Reeves, who said he will not run for a sixth term.

 DAYTON — The city’s Planning Commission will continue a public hearing on revised marijuana zoning regulations Tuesday at 6:30 p.m.